Writing About Art in Barcelona

 Sample Schedule of Cultural Visits

-$1,000: includes morning workshop & admission to museums & cultural events, plus one lunch and dinner For Barcelona residents: 40E a day or 350E for all sessions.
+$1,250: includes morning workshop & admission to museums & cultural events; two lunches (one welcome lunch, one lunch with guest poet) and two dinners.
+For Barcelona residents: 50E a day or 400E for all sessions.

 Discounts & Scholarships

 - Current students of Sharon Dolin (Fall 2017-Spring 2018) receive a 10% discount on workshop fee.

 - AWP Emerging Writers Grant of $500: Apply by March 30th.